Gravity standing on McAfee Knob

 Power line cut

-Then the trail traversed for a short distance through a clearing for a power line before returning to the forest.
+Then the trail traversed a short distance through a clearing for a power line before returning to the forest.

 View of Carvin Cove Reservoir